Virtual Occupational Therapy Services

 What if a client has concerns about the occupational therapy services they received?

-Occupational therapists must abide by regulatory Code of Ethics and applicable professional standards and guidance in the province where they are regulated.
+Occupational therapists must abide by the regulatory Code of Ethics and applicable professional standards and guidance in the province where they are regulated.